gabriela-framework/gabriela/docs/README.md

 Gabriela is a framework that allows you to structure your application logic in a way that is natural for any type of application.
-Depending on what you are creating, your can run it as a Node process, as an HTTP server or both.
+Depending on what you are creating, you can run it as a Node process, as an HTTP server or both.
 Your choice.

 Gabriela also strives to be platform independent.
-She does not know (or cares) if she is executed as a simple Node process, an HTTP server or a RabbitMQ consumer (or anything else for that matter).
-This unique feature is still in development (Gabriela is still in alpha stage) but in the future, you will be able to concentrate on the business logic of your application first and then decide whether you want to implement it as an HTTP server or something else.
+She does not know (or cares) if she is executed as a simple Node process, an HTTP server or a RabbitMQ consumer (or anything else for that matter), concentrate on the business logic of your application first and then decide whether you want to implement it as an HTTP server or something else.

 ## Responsibility and development

 Framework software is the engine with which an application is built.
 That application can be a simple portfolio website, a personal project or an entire business with which people actually earn their living.
 In that regard, building a framework, for me personally, bears a big responsibility.
 A part of that responsibility is ensuring that the framework is well tested in different scenarios.
-Gabriela has over 200 different tests and code coverage is at 98%.
+Gabriela has around 350 different tests and code coverage is at 99%.
 The goal of these tests will always be 100% so you can be sure that what is described in the documentation will work.

 If you cloned Gabriela, you can run all tests with `npm run test` command.
-There are also two command for checking out code coverage.
+There are also two commands for checking out code coverage.
 The first one is `npm run console-coverage`.
 This will output the console coverage of Gabriela in the terminal.
 The second one is `npm run coverage`.
 This will create an html output that you can run in your browser and is more better for the eye.
-You can find it in the `coverage/index.html` file.
+You can find it in the `coverage/lcov-report/index.html` file.
 Just open it in your browser and it will work.
 I am using [Istanbul](https://istanbul.js.org/) for test coverage, more precisely, [nyc](https://github.com/istanbuljs/nyc) for running them.

 The second part is using it in production.
-Gabriela is currently in alpha stage and is not yet ready for production.
-The next stage is beta and, once it gets there, you can be confident enough to use it in production.
+Gabriela is currently in beta stage and is not yet ready for production.
+It will stay in beta until it is absolutely proven in production by creating multiple applications.
-It will also stay in beta until it is absolutely proven in production by creating multiple applications.
-And yes, I know this is counter intuitive but, as I said, building a framework is a responsible business and I cannot make a decision to put that number 1 in front of the version number based solely on my subjective opinion.
-That is a decision that must be made by a proven track record by building and running applications in production environment.
-It is also a decision that we, as a community (if you choose to adopt it) have to decide, together.

-Since testing is, for me, a huge part of making Gabriela production ready, there will also be an accompanying testing framework designed to write tests solely for Gabriela.
-This testing framework will make it possible for you to isolate parts of you applications modules, plugins or DI services and test them separately.
-It will also have special tools for testing
-Gabriela in an HTTP server environment but also using Gabriela with some messaging system like RabbitMQ or with a cache server like Memcached or Redis.
+Currently, the version is `1.0.3` because npm wouldn't let me publish it as a beta, for some reason.

 I hope that makes sense to you.